 All these people had one thing in common (no matter when they died).
 They should all have had a will.

 And so should you…because life is too short.

 Find Out More

-For more information, please contact Coles Miller Partner Stuart Bradford, head of the Probate Department, 01202 355695.
+For more information, please contact Coles Miller Solicitor Anthony Weber, a Partner at the firm and head of our Wills & Probate Department, 01202 355695.